 - Adaptation to changes is difficult in a functional organizational structure because of its rigidity.

 - If the functional manager takes decisions without discussing the issues with his team, the team may be demoralized

 Which Company is Suitable for a Functional Structure?

 The functional organizational structure best suits the smaller organizations rather than the ones which produce many different types of products.
 Also, the functional organizational structure suits best the operations which require deep knowledge.
 For example, the expertise of the department is very important for a research and development project.
 Employees are grouped based on their skills and expertise in the functional organizational structures.
 The reporting hierarchy is clear in this structure.

-This chart demonstrates various departments such as marketing, human resources and communications.
-Each department is divided into sub functions.
+This chart demonstrates various departments such as marketing, human resources, and communications.
+Each department is divided into sub-functions.

 Example of Functional Organization Structure

 For example, XYZ Ltd. manufactures wooden tables and chairs and has around two hundred employees.
 It has adopted a functional organizational structure and formed departments for manufacturing, accounting, operations, sales, and human resources.
 All the department heads report to the top management.
-This is an example of functional organizational structure.
+This is an example of a functional organizational structure.

 Organizational structures define the working styles of individuals and departments.
 The type of organization is determinant on your role, career growth path, responsibilities, reporting system, and working culture.
-A functional organization structure is a strong and rigid structure that ensures to run the organization’s business effectively.
+A functional organization structure is a strong and rigid structure that ensures running the organization’s business effectively.
 This type of organization is applicable for relatively small companies or the ones that provide a standard product or a service.
 When the company gets larger, a matrix organization structure will be suitable.